razorx89/nmfgpu4R/README.md

 ```

 ### Known issues
+- Currently `nmfgpu` is only prebuild for Windows and Linux using the CUDA 7.5 toolkit.
+If you are using Mac OS X or CUDA 7.0 then you have to compile `nmfgpu` according to the installation instructions.
 - Installation/Loading of the package fails if the nmfgpu library cannot be loaded
   - Do you have created a `NMFGPU_ROOT` environment variable?
   - Do you have all required dependencies installed?
 (CUDA, Visual Studio Runtime on Windows platforms, ...)